Medicare Premiums & IRMAA Brackets

 Part B Premiums & IRMAA

-2026 standard Part B premium: $202.90/month (up from $185.00 in 2025).
-Deductible: $283/year.
+2026 standard Part B premium: $202.90/month (up from $185.00 in 2025 — a $17.90/month increase).
+Annual deductible: $283.

-2026 Part B IRMAA Brackets
+2026 Part B IRMAA brackets

-| Single Filer | Married Filing Jointly | Monthly | Surcharge | Extra/Year |
+| Single filer (2024 MAGI) | Married filing jointly | Monthly total | Surcharge | Extra/year |

 |---|---|---|---|---|